Isaiah38/Isaiah38/README.md

-- 👋 Hi, I’m Isaiah
+- 👋 Hi, I’m Isaiah Ogwuche
-- 👀 I’m interested in Frontend software development
+- 👀 I’m interested in Fullstack Software Engineering
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m currently under going training to becoming a great Fullstack Software Engineer
-- 💞️ I’m looking to collaborate on building a responsive website
+- 💞️ I’m looking to collaborate on building an impactful project
 - 📫 How to reach me (brightlight882@gmail.com)

 <!---